 Only complete full-time and part-time postgraduate taught courses that lead to a Master’s degree are included within the scholarship scheme:

-- Full-time programme leading to a taught Master’s degree
+- Full-time course leading to a taught Master’s degree

-- Part-time programme leading to a taught Master’s degree
+- Part-time course leading to a taught Master’s degree

 - MRes Biosciences

 - MRes Stem Cell Neurobiology

-If you are studying your programme part-time, you will receive 50% of the scholarship in the first year and 50% of the scholarship in the second year.
+If you are studying your course part-time, you will receive 50% of the scholarship in the first year and 50% of the scholarship in the second year.

-If you are studying a full-time programme which lasts longer than one year you will not receive funding for additional years from this Scholarship scheme or its successor.
+If you are studying a full-time course which lasts longer than one year you will not receive funding for additional years from this Scholarship scheme or its successor.

 Courses not included

-The following programmes are not included so aren't eligible for a Master's Excellence Scholarship:
+The following courses are not included in the scheme so aren’t eligible for a Master’s Scholarship: